-Implementing Android Intents for Email with Attachments
+Putting Android Intents for Email Attachments Into Practice

-Implementing Android Intents for Email with Attachments
+Putting Android Intents for Email Attachments Into Practice

 Mastering Email Dispatch via Android Intents